 Best Podcast Formats to Get More Listeners

-Did you know there are over 4.4 million podcasts floating around on the internet ?
-Pew Research reported, roughly alone tuned into a podcast in the last 30 days.
-And there are more than !
+Did you know there are over 4.4 million podcasts floating around on the internet according to the Podcast Index?
+Pew Research reported, roughly 42% of people in the United States alone tuned into a podcast in the last 30 days.
+And there are more than 464 million people listening to podcasts across the globe!

 With so many options for listeners out there, how do you make your podcast stand out and attract more listeners?
 The answer lies in choosing the right podcast format for your goals and audience.